purvitrivedi/image-editing-app/README.md

 ## Frontend

 The Frontend was built using React Hooks and for this project, we began working on it at the same time as the backend.
-This way we could make tweaks to the Backend simultaneously, if needed.
+This way we could make tweaks to the backend, if needed.
 For example, we wouldn't have realised that we needed to send the width and height of the image to the Backend, if we hadn't seen the difference on the page.

-We wanted the styling of Filtr to be extremely slick and as the last project, used a lot of condition rendering to update the "Edit page" instantly.
-Before and after images of styling:
+We wanted the styling of Filtr to be extremely slick and like the last project, we used a lot of condition rendering to update the "Edit page" instantly.
+Before and after images of styling the Edit page:

 <img src="frontend/src/assets/edit-before.png" alt="edit styling early" width="500px">
 <img src="frontend/src/assets/edit.png" alt="edit styling final" width="600px">

-We also used [Konva](https://konvajs.org/) to apply CSS filters and Emoji frop features.
-The below example is a great example of how we used Konva and conditional rendering on this page:
+We also used [Konva](https://konvajs.org/) to apply CSS filters and Emoji drop features.
+The below code is a typical example of how we used Konva and conditional rendering on this page:

       <Stage width={width} height={height} ref={stageRef} id="stage">
         <Layer>